The Honors Program

 The Honors Program and Your Future

 Graduating with All-College Honors is a distinction that follows you for the rest of your life.
 Inscribed on your transcript, it can help open doors to graduate or professional schools and enhance employment possibilities after college.
 But a serious Honors Program always offers more than a bright future; its chief focus is the quality and rigor of your experience as a student.
-As an Honors student you quickly gain the confidence of not only knowing something, but of knowing that you know it, of knowing how to communicate it, -- of knowing how to learn on your own and work with others so that projects can be brought to successful conclusion.
+As an Honors student you quickly gain the confidence not only of understanding something, but of knowing that you understand it, of knowing how to communicate it, -- of knowing how to learn on your own and work with others so that you can bring projects to successful conclusion.
 Gaining the wisdom to know yourself: to know your powers in both their reach and their limitation is your present -- and your future.
 Make the most of it.

 Frequently Asked Questions